-- STEM Education: In partnership with Lancaster STEM Alliance, Mantec, North Museum, and Junior Achievement of South-Central PA, specific activities that increase STEM education include JA Inspire Career Fair, STEM Summit, What's So Cool about Manufacturing, free student and teacher STEM toolkits, and events such as Live Event Career Day at Rock Lititz and a Career Day at Penn Medicine.
-Pre-Apprenticeship experiences provide youth with hands on learning experience, industry credentials, and direct connection to local businesses.
-This is also a direct connection to RA's which leads to employment.
-A goal under Career Ready Lancaster! is to increase enrollment into Pre-Apprenticeship programs.
-In year 1 of the Manufacturing Pre-RA, Lancaster had 12 youth enrolled.
-In Year 2, there were 20.
-We hope to increase enrollments year-over- year by educating the schools, parents, and youth about these opportunities.
-We are also closely working with the Lancaster County Career and Technology Center to register their programs as Pre-Apprenticeships.
-The first example of this is Medical Assistant which is in current development, aligned with Union Community Care's Medical Assistant RA. - Career Awareness, Exploration and Acquisition: In alignment with PA Department of Education's Career and Education Work Standards (CEWS), the board invests in a three-tiered youth workforce program that builds on the student's knowledge and is tailored to evolve with the youth's career plan as it progresses.
+- STEM Education: In partnership with Lancaster STEM Alliance, North Museum, and Junior Achievement of South-Central PA, specific activities that increase STEM education including a registered STEM Pre-Apprenticeship, JA Inspire Career Fair, STEM Summit, free student and teacher STEM toolkits, and events such as Live Event Career Day at Rock Lititz help connect youth to work-based learning experiences. - Career Awareness, Exploration and Acquisition: In alignment with PA Department of Education's Career and Education Work Standards (CEWS), the board invests in a threetiered youth workforce program that builds on the student's knowledge and is tailored to evolve with the youth's career plan as it progresses.
 The first tier begins with middle school youth and serves to create career awareness by focusing on the student's interest and abilities and exposing them to multiple industries and careers.
 Students learn employability skills and develop their own business model to promote entrepreneurship.
-Students collaborate with community and business members to start thinking about a career path.
+Students are connected with community and business members to start thinking about a career path.
 The second tier promotes career exploration by connecting youth with job shadowing and paid or unpaid work experience.
-At this level, they are narrowing in on a more specific career path by interacting with mentors who help the student see opportunities, and they can develop specialized skills and training through pre-apprenticeships and certification training such as Workkeys or OSHA.
+At this level, they are narrowing in on a more specific career path by interacting with mentors who help the student see opportunities, and they have the opportunity to develop specialized skills and training through pre-apprenticeships and certification training such as Workkeys or OSHA.
 The final tier is career acquisition.
 During this phase, students complete paid internships to gain real-life work experience and to continue to develop essential employability skills.
-For some youth, continued post-secondary training is identified to help them attain the job they are seeking, and for others obtaining full-time employment is the goal.
+For some youth, continued post-secondary training is identified to help them attain the job they are seeking, and for others obtaining fulltime employment is the goal.
 Workforce strategies such as Registered Apprenticeships and On-the-Job training can assist youth in obtaining jobs with family-sustaining wages.

 Business-Education Partnership: Through the Career Ready Lancaster! career pathways partnership, the Work-Based Learning subcommittee sets quarterly and yearly goals to identify and increase opportunities for youth.
 These include creation of local 360 virtual tours, in-person company tours, career panels, Manufacturing Day events, career mentoring, and increased internship opportunities.
-By serving as the intermediary or "connector" the board brings education and business together by investing in innovating workforce solutions including preapprenticeships and apprenticeships.
+By serving as the intermediary or "connector" the board brings education and business together by investing in innovating workforce solutions including pre-apprenticeships and apprenticeships.
 In Lancaster, we have four registered pre-apprenticeships including Construction, Manufacturing, IT and STEM.
 Our goal is to add Healthcare, Education and Agriculture by 2023 and increase the number of youth who choose pre-apprenticeship and apprenticeship.